terraform-aws-modules/terraform-aws-eks/docs/UPGRADE-21.0.md

   version = "~> 20.0"

   # Truncated for brevity ...
-  # Not all renamed variables are shown here, please refer to the full list above.
+  # Renamed variables are not shown here, please refer to the full list above.

   enable_efa_support = true